 Investing in a company or personal pension scheme may afford tax breaks on your personal pension contributions.
-For taxpayers with adjusted net income above £100,000, maximising pension contributions (within limits - see below) may allow you to obtain relief at the effective rate of 60%.
-Pension contributions can be made at up to 100% of relevant earnings, subject to the annual allowance, which is currently £40,000.
+For taxpayers with adjusted net income above £100,000, maximising pension contributions (within limits - see later) may allow you to obtain relief at the effective rate of 60%.
+Pension contributions can be made at up to 100% of relevant earnings, subject to the annual allowance, which is currently £40,000 for most people.
 Any unused allowances may be carried forward for up to three years.
-Those with adjusted income (including the value of any pension contributions) above £150,000 will have their annual allowance tapered away to a minimum of £10,000.
+Those with adjusted income (including the value of any pension contributions) above £150,000 will have their annual allowance tapered away to a minimum of £10,000, while a £4,000 limit may apply where money purchase pensions are accessed.
+As with charitable donations, paying in to a pension can reduce an individual's net adjusted income for the purposes of assessing the High Income Child Benefit Tax Charge.